ContextPilot: Fast Long-Context Inference via Context Reuse: Related Works

-\mypar{Faster KV-cache compute} CacheBlend~\cite{cacheblend} and related works~\cite{cachegen,cachecraft,ape,alayadb,droidspeak} optimize KV-cache computation through compression, parallel encoding, or cache sharing. \textsc{RAGBoost} complements these by operating at the context level, ordering and de-duplicating inputs to maximize reuse, and can be combined with them for further gains.
+\mypar{Faster KV-cache compute} CacheBlend~\cite{cacheblend} and related works~\cite{cachegen,cachecraft,ape,alayadb,droidspeak,bitdecoding,marconi,tang2024quest,wu2025tokenselect,chen2025rapid,zhang2025pqcache} optimize KV-cache computation through compression, decoding, parallel encoding, cache sharing, or FLOP-aware admission and eviction policies. \textsc{ContextPilot} complements these by operating at the context level, aligning and de-duplicating inputs to maximize reuse, and can be combined with them for further gains.